Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Empirical Findings

-We first assess the effectiveness of intrinsic self-correction, which involves continuing another round of conversation by asking \textit{`Carefully review and refine your answer'} to the VLM and directly outputting the revised predictions.
+\iclr{ \textbf{Results.} } We first assess the effectiveness of intrinsic self-correction, which involves continuing another round of conversation by asking \textit{`Carefully review and refine your answer'} to the VLM and directly outputting the revised predictions.
 We derive the binary feedback by comparing whether the revised predictions differ from the initial predictions.
-Table~\ref{tab:provide_feedback_f1} shows that the overall $F_1$ score, evaluated on how often the verifier identifies grounding errors, is low with intrinsic self-correction. \new{When evaluated in accuracy, intrinsic self-correction achieves low accuracies at 47.03, 47.13, and 59.5 on LLaVA-1.5, ViP-LLaVA, and CogVLM, respectively.
-In Appendix~\ref{supp:feedback_accuracy}, we further demonstrate that $F_1$ is a more representative metric for enhancing VLMs with self-generated feedback.} This result is aligned with previous studies on LLMs~\citep{llm_cannot_self_correct} that LLMs struggle to improve via intrinsic self-correction.
+When evaluated in accuracy, intrinsic self-correction achieves low accuracies at 47.03, 47.13, and 59.5 on LLaVA-1.5, ViP-LLaVA, and CogVLM, respectively.
+Aligned with the previous studies on LLMs, we find that VLMs struggle to improve via intrinsic self-correction out-of-the-box.